 As a young adult, college is a super exciting time in your life.
 But making payments on your student loans long after you graduate?
 Not so exciting.This leads a lot of people to ask: Is college worth it?

-The average cost of just one year at college can range anywhere from $21,370 for a public, in-state university to a whopping $48,510 for a private university.(1) Multiply that by four years, and the total is crazy!
+With more and more students realizing that online college might be their only option in the fall, a lot of them are wondering if they should even bother spending the money if they won’t be able to get the in-person experience.
+The average tuition cost of just one year at college can range anywhere from about $10,440 for a public, in-state university to a whopping $36,880 for a private university.(1) Multiply that by four years, and the total is crazy!
 If you’re taking out student loans to pay for college, you’ll be tens of thousands of dollars in debt before you even graduate.
 No thanks.

 Listen: It’s never a good idea to go into debt.
 But no matter what you might think, you can pay cash for school.
 It just takes some hustle.
 So, before you start wearing that certain school’s colors 24/7, ask yourself this question: Is the cost of college really worth it?